-If you’re here because you’re worried about gaining weight during menopause, let’s start with one thing—it’s a completely natural transition in a women’s life, and although there are ways to manage or lose this weight, be kind to yourself about any weight gain.
+If you’re here because you’re worried about gaining weight during menopause, let’s start with one thing—it’s a completely natural transition in life, and although there are ways to manage or lose this weight, be kind to yourself about any weight gain.

 Weight gain during menopause is highly individual, affected by your genetics, hormones, diet, and lifestyle, but averages at between 2-5 pounds.